Director of Music Ministry

 • High degree of proficiency in singing with associated formal credentials.

-• Working knowledge of instruments which might be used for the provision of sacred music during liturgy if preferred.
+• Working knowledge of instruments which might be used for the provision of sacred music during liturgy is preferred.

 • Ability to work during all scheduled Masses with music and additional office hours.